mrandi/fullstop-pipeline/README.md

 # fullstop-pipeline

-A continuous delivery pipeline for FIXME
+A continuous delivery pipeline for zalando-stups/fullstop

 ## Usage